 - Try not to get drawn into the conflict between your parents.
 Remind yourself that this is their decision and they are responsible for sorting out the issues related to their separation or divorce.

-- What kind of network of support do you have?
+- What/Who is your support network?
 Perhaps there are other members of your immediate such as brothers and sisters or more extended family who you might be able to talk to e.g. an auntie or grandparent.

 - Consider talking to friends at university or home who you trust who might be able to give you some support.
-Parental separation and divorce are becoming increasingly common so it is very likely that friends in your circle have had similar experiences and may have a better understanding of what you are going through than you might think.
+It is very likely that friends in your circle have had similar experiences and may have a better understanding of what you are going through than you might think.

 - Talk as openly as you can with your parents -individually or together - about what has happened and what is going to happen next.
-If you need moral support, ask a sibling or someone else you can trust to help.
 Talk to you parents about what you need e.g. you may spend less time at home but it is important to know that you still have a home to go to.

 - Try and stick to a routine and continue as much as possible to live your life as normal.
 Your emotions may be up and down so it will be important to look after yourself (eat healthily, get some sleep and exercise) and be gentle with yourself during this difficult time.